top of page

 I create research and support for people impacted by family estrangement

-These publications include research on the prevalence of estrangement, sibling estrangement, experiences of seeking counselling support with family estrangement, and the financial and material challenges of being estranged from family and lacking family capital.
+Most often I collaborated with Cambridge University's Centre for Family Research, to develop knowledge around the issue that was so desperately lacking.
+These publications include research on the prevalence of family estrangement, sibling estrangement, seeking specialist counselling support with family estrangement, and the financial and material challenges of being estranged from family.

 Over the last decade, my work has helped millions of people globally to feel less alone, heal and move on from family estrangement.